telerik/blazor-docs/components/grid/export/csv.md

 * `FileName` - the name of the file.
 The grid will add the `.csv` extension for you.
 * `AllPages` - whether to export the current page only, or the entire data from the data source.
+* Subscribe to [Grid export events]({%slug grid-export-events%}) that allow further customizations of the exported columns or data.

 >caption Export the Grid to CSV - Example